Logical Delete Support

 :

-mybatis-plus: global-config: db-config: logic-delete-field: deleted # Global logical delete field name logic-delete-value: 1 # Logical deleted value.
-Optional, default is 1 logic-not-delete-value: 0 # Logical not-deleted value.
-Optional, default is 0
+mybatis-plus: global-config: db-config: logic-delete-field: deleted # Global logical delete field name (deleted is the entity class property name) logic-delete-value: 1 # Logical deleted value.
+Optional, default value is 1 logic-not-delete-value: 0 # Logical not-deleted value.
+Optional, default value is 0

 Add the @TableLogic

-annotation to the logical delete field in the entity class corresponding to the database table:
+annotation to the logical delete field in the entity class that corresponds to the database table:

 import com.baomidou.mybatisplus.annotation.TableLogic;